 The TOE supports Enterprise profiles to provide additional separation between application and application data belonging to the Enterprise profile.
 Applications installed into the Enterprise versus Personal profiles cannot access each other's secure data, applications, and can have separate device administrators/managers.
 This functionality is built into the device by default and does not require an application download.
-The Enterprise administrative app (an MDM agent application installed into the Enterprise Profile) may enable cross-profile contacts search, in which case, the device owner can search the address book of the enterprise profile.
+The Enterprise administrative app (an

+MDM agent application installed into the Enterprise Profile) may enable cross-profile contacts search, in which case, the device owner can search the address book of the enterprise profile.
 Please see the Admin Guide for additional details regarding how to set up and use Enterprise profiles.
 Ultimately, the enterprise profile is under control of the personal profile.
 The personal profile can decide to remove the enterprise profile, thus deleting all information and applications stored within the enterprise profile.
-However, despite the "control" of the personal profile, the enterprise profile to share applications or data with the personal profile; the enterprise profile to share applications or data with the personal profile; the enterprise profile to share applications can be shared.
+However, despite the "control" of the personal profile, the personal profile cannot dictate the enterprise profile to share applications or data with the personal profile; the enterprise profile MDM must allow for sharing of contacts before any information can be shared.